-When it’s all said and done, you’ll have made more than $117,000 in contributions, but you’ll also have earned nearly $98,000 with that money.
+When it’s all said and done, you will have made about $134,000 in contributions, but you will have also earned nearly $155,000 in interest.

-If those kind of numbers sound appealing, keep reading.
-We’ll cover the basic pros and cons of 529 plans and discuss where to find the best 529 plan for you.
+If those numbers sound appealing, keep reading.
+We’ll cover the advantages and disadvantages of 529 plans and see how your state’s 529 plan compares to other top plans.

-While you fund a 529 plan with after-tax dollars (unlike, say, pre-tax 401(k) contributions), your earnings won’t be subject to federal income tax when you withdraw them later — much like a Roth IRA.
-Many states also offer tax deductions or credits at the state level, too, though these vary by plan.
+You fund a 529 plan with after-tax dollars (unlike, say, pre-tax 401(k) contributions), so your earnings won’t be subject to federal income tax when you withdraw them later – much like a Roth IRA.
+Many states also offer tax deductions or credits too, though these vary by plan.

-You can switch 529s up to once a year by rolling over the balance without paying any sort of penalty, and you can also change the plan beneficiary if you need to.
-You can also contribute to a 529 on anyone’s behalf — not just your child’s.
+You can switch 529 plans up to once a year by rolling over the balance without paying any sort of penalty, and you can also change the plan beneficiary if necessary.

 Minimal impact on financial aid